-All the business activities contributing 10% or more of the total turnover of the Company :
+All the business activities contributing 10% or more of the total turnover of the company shall be stated:-

 SI.
-No. Name and Description of main products/services NIC Code of the Product/service (%) to total turnover of the Company 1 Growing of Tea and Processing of Tea 01271; 10791 91.09
+Name and Description of the main products / services NIC Code of the % of total turnover No. Product / service of the Company 1.
+Growing of Tea and Processing of Tea 01271; 10791 94.63

 III.
-PARTICULARS OF HOLDING, SUBSIDIARY AND ASSOCIATE COMPANIES i) Category-wise Share Holding :
+PARTICULARS OF HOLDING, SUBSIDIARY AND ASSOCIATE COMPANIES

-Name and Address CIN/ GLN Holding/Subsidiary/ % of shares Applicable of the Company Associates held Section Winnow Investments and Securities Private Limited, Jasmine Tower, 3rd Floor, 31 Shakespeare Sarani, Kolkata- 700017 U65910WB2015PTC205912 Subsidiary 100.00 2(87)(ii)
+Name & Address of the Company CIN Holding / Subsidiary/ Associate % of shares held Applica Applicable Section ble Section Winnow Investments and Securities Private Limited, Jasmine Tower, 3rd Floor, 31 Shakespeare Sarani, Kolkata- 700017 Subsidiary 100.00 2(87)(ii)